-Family history and the media: behind the scenes of Who Do You Think You Are
+Behind the scenes of Who Do You Think You Are?

 Author, historian and broadcaster Nick Barratt was involved from the very first series.
 Using case studies from the show, he will take us ‘behind the scenes’ of WDYTYA, explaining how the series was originally created and the impact that it’s had on the way genealogy is presented in the media today.
 Nick will reveal how the programme changed its focus from ten stories about British social history in the first series, to an emotional journey of discovery that brought family history to a mainstream audience and explored the myth that it was just about collecting names of dead people.
 The media exposure, alongside the rise of the internet and platforms such as Ancestry and Findmypast, turned genealogy into something everyone could do, with implications we’re still feeling today.